RTIInternational/SMART/smart-docs/docs/tutorial-review-projects.rst

 ------------

 The Details page provides an overview of the information and settings for your project.
 Each project has its own Details page, which is created when you start a new project.
 You can navigate to any project Details page from the :ref:`Projects Page <projects>` or to a specific Details page by pressing the "Details" link on the top navigation bar when on a project :ref:`annotationpage` page or :ref:`Admin Dashboard <admindashboard>` page.

+(Examples in this section are from the "About Cats Classifier" project)

 **The Details page lets you review:**